Inspire Challenge FAQ's

 How will judging work?

 - Judges have been selected from prestigious organizations familiar with the work of CGIAR.
-They will be evaluating applications based on the following scorecard.

 How will the grant award process work?